Jitesh117/jitesh117.github.io/content/blog/why-i-use-vim-and-why-you-should-too.md

 ## Conclusion

-What I realised after using Vim in both NeoVim and via extensions in VSCode and Intellij, is that although full blown IDE experience from Vim is not for everybody, Vim motions is something which solves a lot of issues for the general public.
+What I realized after using Vim in both NeoVim and via extensions in VSCode and Intellij, is that although full blown IDE experience from Vim is not for everybody, Vim motions is something which solves a lot of issues for the general public.

 Vim motions' capabilities are now so recognised that almost every popular code/text editor has incorporated Vim motions into themselves in the form of extensions/plugins.
 Even browsers have Vim extensions like Vimium which incorporated the Vim goodness right into your browsing experience.